Assembly: Conditions and the Stack

 Operand Size

 You can do operations on 64-, 32-, 16-, or 8-bit operands.
-The smaller-operand versions might be faster (notably, for division), and the smaller values take less memory (important if you have a large array).
+The smaller-operand versions might be faster, and the smaller values take less memory (important if you have a large array).

 Generally, the operand size is implicit from the size of register you're working with.